-But given how a cup of coffee has about 217 mg of caffeine per 12 ounces, and you would have to drink four cups to cause a decrease in sperm motility, it becomes easier to understand how little Mountain Dew affects sperm.
-You would have to drink about 11 12-ounce cans of Mountain Dew to have a similar effect.
+But given how a cup of coffee has about 217 mg of caffeine per 12 ounces, and you would have to drink 4 cups to cause a decrease in sperm motility, it becomes easier to understand how little Mountain Dew affects sperm.
+You would have to drink about eleven 12-ounce cans of Mountain Dew to have a similar effect.

 You’re probably not drinking this much of the beverage.
 And even if you did, the effects would only slow sperm motility, not kill your sperm.